apache/hertzbeat/home/docs/start/upgrade.md

 - [DockerHub Release](https://hub.docker.com/r/apache/hertzbeat/tags)
 - [Docker quay.io Release](https://quay.io/repository/apache/hertzbeat?tab=tags)

-Apache HertzBeat(Incubating)'s metadata information is stored in H2 or Mysql, PostgreSQL relational databases, and the collected metric data is stored in time series databases such as TDengine and IotDB.
+Apache HertzBeat (incubating)'s metadata information is stored in H2 or Mysql, PostgreSQL relational databases, and the collected metric data is stored in time series databases such as TDengine and IotDB.

 **You need to save and back up the data files of the database and monitoring templates yml files before upgrading**